-As part of the counterparty approval and assessment process, CRM assigns counterparts a credit risk rating (“E-Rating”) on a scale of 1 to 12.
-(See Appendix I – Descriptions of Enron Ratings.)
-The primary objective of establishing counterparty E-Ratings is to provide a framework for approving credit risk and for monitoring the quality of the Company’s portfolio of credit risk.
+As part of the counterparty approval and assessment process, CRM and PEC assign counterparts a credit risk rating (“MEH-Rating”) on a scale of 1 to 12.
+(See Appendix I – Descriptions of MEH Ratings.)
+The primary objective of establishing counterparty MEH Ratings is to provide a framework for approving credit risk and for monitoring the quality of MEH’s portfolio of credit risk.
 Application of the framework will also ensure consistency of credit risk assessments across counterparts.
-In determining E-Ratings, CRM reviews quantitative and qualitative counterparty information including, but not limited to, the items listed below.
+In determining MEH Ratings, CRM and PEC review quantitative and qualitative counterparty information including, but not limited to, the items listed below.

 Quantitative